olivia-lin/Hours_Spent_On_Labs_Survey/proposal.md

 How does the number of times someone goes to office hours affect the average number of hours a Master of Data Science (MDS) student spends working on labs per week?

+Null Hypotheses: The number of times someone goes to office hours **doesn't affect** the average number of hours a MDS student spends working on labs per week.

+Alternative Hypotheses: The number of times someone goes to office hours **affects** the average number of hours a MDS student spends working on labs per week.

 ## Confounding Variables

 Confounding variables in our study include whether someone works on labs in groups or alone, someone's academic background, the number of years someone has been out-of-school, someone's competency in programming and statistics and whether someone attempts optional questions.
 We will address the confounding variables with the following questions and provide explanations for why these variables are confounding under each question: